niciac/MachineLearning/README.md

 # Machine Learning

-A repositoer where I experiment with different ML tools
+A repository where I experiment with different ML tools